 Introduction to Motion Blur in After Effects

-After-effects are software produced and serviced by Adobe systems for Motion Graphic, post-production works for Film making, Television and all other digital visual effects that can be created by after-effects.
+After-effects are software produced and serviced by Adobe systems for Motion Graphic; post-production works for Film making, Television and all other digital visual effects that after-effects can create.
 Now we are going to discuss one of the most importation attributions in after effects which is motion blur which plays a key role in adding motion look and feel to the moving objects in the frame.
 This technique is used in logos, title making and promotional video making for highlighting the brand name and its logo with motion.
 We shall see more technical attribution of Motion blur in detail below.

 Applying Motion Blur in After Effects

 Motion blur attribution adds movement to objects based on the layer for which we apply the effects.
 This effect is used for narration, title making, and many more can be done using this feature.
 We are going to see the complete creation of the Motion effect to files using After effects.
 Based on the screen or frame size, the clarity of the motion of the object increased and decreased.
 There are a few standard screen sizes to be maintained based on the project we are working on.
 We are going to take the regular default size of After effects as its demo.
 Below are a few demonstrations of applying motion blur of before and after for easy understanding.